 Using a condom, whether it’s external or internal, helps keep you protected from a variety of STDs.
 However, for any number of reasons, a couple might decide to discontinue, occasionally or permanently, their use of condoms.
 Not using a condom has traditionally been thought of as a way to feel closer with your partner, whether it’s emotionally, physically, or both.
 It can demonstrate trust between partners.
 And, sometimes, it’s just not convenient to use a condom.
 Regardless of your reasons, if you decide to stop using condoms, there are some precautions to take first.

-If you’re a person who is at risk of and trying to prevent pregnancy and you’ve been relying on condoms as your only form of contraception, you’ll want to explore other forms of birth control before you stop using condoms.
+If you’re a person who is at risk of and trying to prevent pregnancy and you’ve been relying on condoms as your only form of contraception, you’ll want to explore other forms of contraceptives before you stop using condoms.
 Regardless of what form of alternative contraception you choose, it’s important to take time to weigh your options and decide which is best for you.
-You should also be aware that some forms of contraception—like the pill—aren’t effective immediately, so you shouldn’t stop using condoms until you know your other form of contraception is fully functional.
+You should also be aware that some forms of contraception aren’t effective immediately, so you shouldn’t stop using condoms until you know your other form of contraception is fully functional.

 If you are going to discontinue condom use with your partner, it’s also a good idea to be in a committed, monogamous relationship with them first in order to diminish the chance of either of you contracting an STD from an outside partner.
 If you’re not in a monogamous relationship, make sure that you and your primary partner are clear about your sexual practices with any outside partners.
 Understand, especially if you’re not in a monogamous relationship, that a condom or dental dam does not prevent exposure to every STD.
 There are several STDs that can be transmitted from one person to another regardless of condom use, including syphilis, HPV, herpes, and trichomoniasis, among others.